dataninjato/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 ## Measurements

-86 `numeric` type variables with `mean` values arranged by test subject and activity in the tidied data set
+86 `numeric` type variables with `mean` values arranged by test subject and activity in the tidied data set<br />
+the original set had already normalized data so there are no units to consider

 "Mean.timeBodyAcc-mean()-X"<br />
 "Mean.timeBodyAcc-mean()-Y"<br />